 Second, Mahit is incredibly young for an ambassador, especially one whose mission will likely determine the station’s fate.
 Part of the explanation comes from the small population, and the implication that older people have already become part of an imago line and are thus unavailable, but that struck me as shaky reasoning.
-Insofar as a state the size of San Marino at all, Teixcalaan is Lsel’s most important neighbor.
+Insofar as a state the size of San Marino has a diplomatic corps at all, Teixcalaan is Lsel’s most important neighbor.
 The ambassadorial posting is going to be coveted and not left to a novice.
 Further, there seems to be no institutional support at all for Mahit.
 The entirety of the embassy is her.
 Teixcalaan provides a cultural liaison, but that’s part of the problem: embassy staff provided by the host inherently play two roles, often in conflict with each other.
 Especially when conquest is involved.
 Martine shows this problem clearly and eventually opts for the liaison to make a choice, but it still demonstrates the absurdly small size of the embassy.
 Every time I was reminded about Mahit’s age, I thought “nah.”

 Another measuring stick, though, is that A Memory Called Empire is Martine’s first published novel, and on that scale it’s quite an achievement.
 It’s a much better book than, say Ursula K. Le Guin’s first published novel.
 She has built a fictional empire that feels real, and she has populated her book with characters that interested me and whose stories kept me reading.
 I could have stood for more judicious insertion of cultural background, but a big part of what Martine wants to write about is the effect of empire on people living nearby: its attractions, its ability to shape (or obliterate) other cultures without noticing at all what it is doing.